Brookside

 5-10 Years After Construction

-Because it is a small development, with only 27 new single-family homes, and because it will be built almost entirely over land developed previously for the former equestrian center, we have been able to carefully design Brookside so it will avoid impacts whenever feasible, and otherwise have minimal impact on the environment, nearby neighborhoods, and the people of Walnut.
+Because it is a small development, with only 27 new single-family homes, and because it will be built almost entirely over land developed previously for the former equestrian center, we have been able to carefully design Brookside so it will have a “light touch” on the environment and be a good neighbor.